-StoryboardingAlso known as: comic strip layouts, design layouts, panel illustrations, sitemaps
+StoryboardingAlso known as: comic strip layouts, panel illustrations, sitemaps

-Storyboarding involves creating a visual sequence of how a story/multimedia product will unfold.
+Storyboarding is a structured planning process where students create a visual sequence of how a story/multimedia product will unfold.
 It:

-- assists students to make decisions about how things will look and behave in a multimedia product, and if any changes need to be made
+- assists students to make decisions about how things will look and behave in a multimedia product

 - can be adapted to suit the product being created.
 For example, a website storyboard usually includes one panel for each page on the site, whereas for filmmaking, each panel usually represents a camera shot and includes details about what the camera will see and show.

 Google templates (recommended)